o3de/o3de.org/content/docs/userguide/terrain/heightmap-create.md

 ---
-description: ' Create a terrain heightmap in &ALY; by specifying the resolution and grid spacing to determine the heightmap size. '
+description: ' Create a terrain heightmap in Lumberyard by specifying the resolution and grid spacing to determine the heightmap size. '
 title: Creating a Terrain Heightmap
 ---